 Paul V. Radspinner

 Mr. Radspinner is co-founder, President and Chief Executive Officer of FluGen Inc. With Mr. Radspinner as President & CEO FluGen has raised over $40 million in capital and completed multiple human clinical trials with M2SR.
 After completing his MBA at Northwestern University’s Kellogg Graduate School of Management he spent over 15 years in management roles overseeing international pharmaceutical operations, marketing and business development with Eli Lilly and Company.
-Subsequent to his time at Lilly he managed the pharmaceuticals portfolio including Vitamin D analogs at the Wisconsin Alumni Research Foundation (WARF) for the University of Wisconsin-Madison.
-Mr. Radspinner entered the Madison biotech scene when he took on the role of Vice President of Business Development for Deltanoid Pharmaceuticals, Inc. before he started FluGen with Drs.
-Yoshihiro Kawaoka and Gabriele Neumann in June of 2007.
-FluGen has raised nearly $20 million in capital thus far and initiated its first-in-man study of M2SR “RedeeFlu” this past summer.
+After his time at Lilly he managed the pharmaceuticals portfolio including Vitamin D analogs at the Wisconsin Alumni Research Foundation (WARF) for the University of Wisconsin-Madison.
+Mr. Radspinner entered the Madison biotech scene when he took on the role of Vice President of Business Development for Deltanoid Pharmaceuticals, Inc. and then started FluGen.
 In 2008 Mr. Radspinner was elected to the Board of Directors for BioForward, the Wisconsin state biotechnology organization where he served as President.
-Mr. Radspinner is a member of the Boards of Directors for Pan Genome Sciences and Co-D Therapeutics Inc.
+Mr. Radspinner is a member of the Boards of Directors for Plumb Pharmaceuticals and Co-D Therapeutics.

 Dr. Weiss has been a member of the FluGen board since 2015.
 He joined Venture Investors in 2006 as a Managing Director and focuses on making Healthcare investments.
 Dr. Weiss has over 20 years of operating experience in the biotech and pharmaceutical industries.
-He previously was President of the Gala Biotech business unit of Cardinal Health (now Catalent Pharma Solutions).
-Before joining Gala, Paul served as the VP of Business Development for 3-Dimensional Pharmaceuticals, a biotechnology company that completed its IPO during his tenure and was subsequently acquired by Johnson & Johnson.
-Earlier in his career, Paul worked as Director of Licensing for Wyeth-Ayerst Pharmaceuticals, a division of American Home Products (Wyeth is now part of Pfizer).
-He also served as Director of Business Development and Research for Scientific Protein Labs (SPL), a division of American Home Products, prior to its spin-out.
-Paul began his career in industry as the Director of Operations for Columbia Research Labs, a small, publicly-held company that focuses on women’s health, and is now part of Catalent.
+He previously was President of the Gala Biotech business unit of Cardinal Health (now part of Catalent).
+Before joining Gala, he served as the VP of Business Development for 3-Dimensional Pharmaceuticals, a biotechnology company that completed its IPO during his tenure and was subsequently acquired by Johnson & Johnson.
+Earlier in his career, Dr. Weiss worked as Director of Licensing for Wyeth-Ayerst Pharmaceuticals, (now Pfizer).
+He also served as Director of Business Development and Research for Scientific Protein Labs, then a division of American Home Products, and Director of Operations for Columbia Research Labs, which focused on women’s health, and is now part of Catalent.

-Paul received a B.S. in Biochemistry with honors from Carleton University-Ottawa, Ontario, a Ph.D. in Biochemistry and an MBA from the University of Wisconsin-Madison, where he also worked as a postdoctoral research associate.
+Dr. Weiss received a B.S. in Biochemistry with honors from Carleton University in Ottawa, Ontario, Canada, a Ph.D. in Biochemistry and an M.B.A. from the University of Wisconsin-Madison, where he also worked as a postdoctoral research associate.